top of page

 Last year, 16k people registered for the Menopause The Basics course alone.

-There is a very real need, for clear, sensible information to help people normalise menopause and learn how to successfully navigate this life transition.
+There is a very real need for clear, sensible information to help people normalise menopause and learn how to successfully navigate this life transition.

-At the end of each session, there is always a thirst to learn more, do more and help more people.
+At the end of each session, there is always a thirst to learn more, do more, and help more people.

 Annual Curriculum

-Last year, I launched my annual curriculum, so that employers and smaller businesses could send their team members to train with us on selected dates throughout the year (email hell@womenofacertainstage.com for a copy of the 2023 curriculum) if they wanted to supplement in-house training, or didn't merit a full suite of training sessions.
+Last year, I launched my annual curriculum so that employers and smaller businesses could send their team members to train with us on selected dates throughout the year (email hell@womenofacertainstage.com for a copy of the 2023 curriculum) if they wanted to supplement in-house training or didn't merit a full suite of training sessions.

-Our newest baby, the Become a Menopause Coach diploma launched last year and I've been impressed by the determination of so many people to become true menopause coaches, using our signature programme The Menopause Plan; a six week coaching programme.
+Our newest baby, the Become a Menopause Coach diploma, launched last year, and I've been impressed by the determination of so many people to become true menopause coaches, using our signature programme, The Menopause Plan, a six-week coaching programme.

 The next cohort begins soon, and I'd like to invite you to consider joining us.